stabilaprotocol/documentation-en/docs/clients/wallet-cli.md

 cdBalance 100000000 3 1 address  // stake 10 STB and acquire 10 units of shares

-votewitness witness1 4 witness2 6   // Cast 4 votes for witness1 and 6 votes for witness2 at the same time.
+voteexecutive executive1 4 executive2 6   // Cast 4 votes for executive1 and 6 votes for executive2 at the same time.

-votewitness witness1 10   // Voted 10 votes for witness1.
+voteexecutive executive1 10   // Voted 10 votes for executive1.
 ```

-The final result of the above command was 10 votes for witness1 and 0 votes for witness2.
+The final result of the above command was 10 votes for executive1 and 0 votes for executive2.

 <h3>How to issue TRC10 tokens</h3>